zwcrowley/blackstone/README.md

-`arrowChart()` creates an arrow chart from numeric data based on the pre-post averages for each group and the overall group for the whole data set with the branding and style of The Mark USA, Inc. `arrowChart()` sorts the chart with the highest post scores on the top and lowest on the bottom.
+`arrowChart()` creates an arrow chart from numeric data based on the pre-post averages for each group and the overall group for the whole data set with the branding and style of Blackstone Research and Evaluation. `arrowChart()` sorts the chart with the highest post scores on the top and lowest on the bottom.

 #### **Examples using** `arrowChart()`